 As the series continues, other characters are introduced as potential love interests for both Ranma and Akane.
 Ranma’s other love interests include: the Chinese Amazon named Shampoo, Kodachi Kuno (the sister of Tatewaki Kuno), and the okonomiyaki chef Ukyo Kuonji.
 Akane’s other potential love interests are: Tatewaki Kuno, the eternal lost boy Ryoga Hibiki, and unpopular student Hikaru Gosunkugi.

 When I first started watching the Ranma 1/2 anime series, I found it to be genuinely funny.
 While the humor is still decent as the series progresses, some of the humor does wear kind of thin near the end due to relying on some jokes too heavily.

 However, many of the characters are rather endearing, so this helps to even out the decline in humor near the end of the series.
-As a viewer, I always found myself rooting for Akane and Ranma getting together, and was a little frustrated that there was no real conclusion to the Ranma 1/2 anime series.
-I ended up reading the manga series after finishing the anime, and found that even the manga didn’t have a definitive ending.
+As a viewer, I always found myself rooting for Akane and Ranma to get together and was a little frustrated that there was no real conclusion to the Ranma 1/2 anime series.
+I ended up reading the manga series after finishing the anime and found that even the manga didn’t have a definitive ending.

-Admittedly, the animation in Ranma 1/2 looks rather dated, but the characters and story are able to rise above the dated look of the series.
+Admittedly, the animation in Ranma 1/2 looks rather dated, but the characters and story rise above the dated look of the series.
 After watching some of the Ranma 1/2 anime series, I could understand why it was as highly regarded as it was back in the 1990s.